Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Introduction

 \section{Introduction}

-Open-set object detection (OSOD) is the problem of correctly detecting known objects in images while adequately dealing with unknown objects (e.g., detecting them as unknown).
+Open-set object detection (OSOD)\footnote{Recent studies (e.g., \citep{GroundingDINO}) use the term OSOD interchangeably with ``open-vocabulary object detection''.
+In this paper, we adhere to the traditional definition of OSOD \citep{Overlooked,Opendet}, strictly in the sense defined above.
+For more on the differences/relationships between the two, see Sec~\ref{sec:ovd}.} is the problem of correctly detecting known objects in images while adequately dealing with unknown objects (e.g., detecting them as unknown).
 Here, known objects are the class of objects that detectors have seen at training time, and unknown objects are those they have not seen before.
-It has attracted much attention recently \cite{DropoutSample,Overlooked,ORE,OW-DETR,ORDER,Opendet,OSOD_W}.
+It has attracted much attention recently \citep{DropoutSample,Overlooked,ORE,OW-DETR,ORDER,Opendet,OSOD_W}.

-Early studies \cite{DropoutSample,Uncertain_ObjDet,Overlooked} consider how accurately detectors can detect known objects, without being distracted by unknown objects present in input images.
-We refer to this as OSOD-I in this paper.
-Recent studies \cite{ORE,OW-DETR,ORDER,Opendet,OSOD_W} have shifted the focus to detecting unknown objects as well.
-They follow the studies of open-set recognition (OSR) \cite{org_OSR,OpenMax,Counterfactual_OSR,C2AE,ClosedSet_ICLR,PROSER}, which aims at detecting images of any arbitrary classes that the classifier has not seen before.
-Specifically, the recent OSOD studies attempt to develop a method that can detect unknown-class objects as such while detecting known-class objects accurately.
-We will refer to this as OSOD-II.
+Early studies of OSOD \citep{DropoutSample,Uncertain_ObjDet,Overlooked} consider how accurately detectors can detect known objects, without being distracted by unknown objects present in input images, which we will refer to as OSOD-I in what follows.
+Recent studies \citep{ORE,OW-DETR,ORDER,Opendet,OSOD_W} have shifted the focus to detecting unknown objects as well.
+They follow the studies of open-set recognition (OSR) \citep{org_OSR,OpenMax,C2AE,ClosedSet_ICLR,PROSER} and aim to detect any arbitrary unknown objects while preserving detection accuracy for known-classes, which we will refer to as OSOD-II; see Fig.~\ref{fig:OSOD_toxm}.